 It sounds like a no-brainer – why pay more, all at once, when you don’t have to? – but there’s actually a lot of fine print involved with the whole process, and it kicks in once you’ve finished paying off the first 12 months of your AP.
 Once you enter month 13, you move from a year-long window of admission to a monthly window.
 If you pay the rate for that month, you have a valid ticket; if you don’t, you don’t.

 It sounds rather easy, but there are a surprising number of complications involved.
-Let’s say you’re an out-of-stater, you purchased your annual pass in January (before the rates were raised for the coming year), and you didn’t actually visit Universal Orlando until May.
-Ordinarily, your one-year block of admission would kick off in May 2017 and last until May 2018, but because you’ve opted to pay using FlexPay, once February 2018 comes around you move from a yearly basis to a monthly one – you now need to keep making those monthly payments in order to keep your AP valid and active.
+For example, you are from out-of state and you purchased your annual pass in January before the rates were raised for the coming year and you didn’t actually visit Universal Orlando until May.
+Ordinarily, your one-year block of admission would kick off in May 2022 and last until May 2023, but because you’ve opted to pay using FlexPay, once June 2022 comes around you move from a yearly basis to a monthly one – you now need to keep making those monthly payments in order to keep your AP valid and active.
 In other words, instead of getting a full year of entry to Universal, you only ended up getting eight months’ worth before having to pay again.

 There are several other similar situations out there that we’ve heard of over the years from readers and listeners, and all of these make us jump to one simple conclusion: if at all possible, we advise you to pay for your annual pass all at once and to not use FlexPay.
 You may thank yourself for the decision later on.